Alert

 EU Adopts Cyber Resilience Act for Connected Devices

-On October 10, 2024, the European Council officially adopted the Cyber Resilience Act (CRA), a regulation designed to ensure that products with digital features are secure to use and resilient against cyber threats, and that they provide enough information about their security properties.
-The regulation was introduced as a component of the 2020 EU Cybersecurity Strategy and complements existing laws, particularly the NIS2 Framework.
-It will encompass all products connected directly or indirectly to another device or network, with certain exceptions, including open-source software and industries already governed by current regulations, such as medical devices, aviation, and automobiles.
+On October 10, 2024, the European Council officially adopted the Cyber Resilience Act (CRA), a regulation designed to ensure that products with digital features are secure to use and resilient against cyber threats, and provide enough information about their security properties.
+The CRA was introduced as a component of the 2020 EU Cybersecurity Strategy, complementing existing cybersecurity laws such as the Network Information Systems Directive 2 (NIS2), which goes into effect in October 2024.
+It will encompass all products connected directly or indirectly to another device or network, with certain exceptions, including open-source software and industries already governed by existing regulations, such as medical devices, aviation, and automobiles.

 Manufacturers are required to ensure that compliant products are available in the EU market by 2027.

-In the past few years, hardware and software products have been increasingly targeted by cyberattacks, which contribute to an estimated annual global cost of €5.5 trillion in cybercrime as of 2021.
-These products have a low level of cybersecurity characterized by widespread vulnerabilities and inconsistent or insufficient provision of security updates to address them.
-Another issue that drives up costs for users and society is a lack of user awareness and limited access to relevant information, which prevents users from selecting products with strong cybersecurity features or using them securely.
+In the past few years, hardware and software products have been increasingly targeted by cyberattacks, which contribute to an estimated annual global cost of €5.5 trillion in cybercrime (as of 2021).
+Typically, these products have minimal cybersecurity measures and attract widespread vulnerabilities with inconsistent or insufficient security updates to address them.
+Another issue that drives up costs for users and society is a lack of user awareness and limited access to expertise.
+This, ultimately, prevents users from selecting products that contain robust security features.

 The current EU legal framework does not specifically address the cybersecurity of non-embedded software, even though cyberattacks are increasingly exploiting vulnerabilities in these products, leading to significant societal and economic costs.

-• The assurance that manufacturers enhance the security of products with digital elements from the design and development phase through the entire product life cycle
+• The assurance that manufacturers enhance the security of products with digital elements at the design and development phase and throughout the entire product life cycle

 • The guarantee of a coherent cybersecurity framework that simplifies compliance for hardware and software producers